 Yumanity Therapeutics is transforming drug discovery for neurodegenerative diseases caused by protein misfolding.
 Despite the fact that an estimated 50 million people worldwide suffer from diseases affecting the brain and central nervous system, there are no approved disease-modifying therapies or cures.
 Yumanity is working to identify and develop new, disease-modifying therapies that address illnesses such as Alzheimer’s disease, Parkinson’s disease, and amyotrophic lateral sclerosis (ALS).
 The company’s approach concentrates on correcting the cellular pathologies driven by misfolded proteins, the altered biology or phenotypes driving these diseases.

-Yumanity is seeking a talented and versatile BS/MS scientist to join our interdisciplinary team to help advance novel drug discovery programs for neurodegenerative diseases.
-This position will be laboratory based, and requires strong experimental skills with background in cell and molecular biology and experience in quantitative assay development.
-The successful candidate must be highly flexible and team-oriented.
-The position will report to a Principal Scientist in the Mammalian Assay Development group, and will interact across all of Yumanity’s core platforms, including yeast phenotypic screening, target identification, stem cells and chemistry.
+Yumanity is seeking a creative, talented and versatile Ph.D scientist to join our interdisciplinary team to help advance our novel drug discovery programs.
+This position will be laboratory based, and requires strong experimental skills in induced pluripotent stem cell (iPSc)-derived neuron differentiation and assay development.
+The position will report to Director of Discovery Biology and will collaborate across all of Yumanity’s core platforms, including yeast phenotypic screening, target identification and chemistry.

-- Assist in developing assays to validate the activity and targets of small molecules identified from yeast phenotypic screening and target identification activities.
+- Developing assays to validate the activity and target of the compounds derived from yeast high-throughput screening.

 Experience and skills required: